January 15, 2021. UPDATE

 Pass/No Pass limits are currently waived due to the coronavirus pandemic.

 The Board suspended procedure 3.10P, section 1.A, in order to temporarily remove the Pass/No Pass limits of 3 units per semester and the maximum of 12 units for all semesters.
-This suspension will continue through the fall 2020 semester and will remain as long as the state of emergency is in place.
-Students may choose the Pass/No Pass option for any courses that allow it and will not be penalized with a degree or certificate requirements.
+This suspension will continue through the spring 2021 semester and will remain as long as the state of emergency is in place.
+Students may choose the Pass/No Pass option for any courses that allow it and will not be penalized with degree or certificate requirements.

-8. Will students be allowed to drop courses if they are not able to continue their studies in fall 2020?
+8. Will students be allowed to drop courses if they are not able to continue their studies in spring 2021?

 The state Chancellor’s Office confirmed that students will be allowed to withdraw from classes due to the current COVID situation with an Excused Withdrawal (EW) symbol on their academic records.
 Students will be required to submit the Drop/Withdraw Petition in order to withdraw with an EW after the deadline to drop without a W. No automatic refunds will be issued with an EW symbol.
 Students should view their class schedule for specific drop deadline for each course.
 Students receiving financial aid should consult with the financial aid office to understand implications to their student aid before dropping a course.

-9. Where can I find the fall class schedule?
+9. Where can I find the spring 2021 class schedule?

 10. Will there be emergency funding available to students who need it to continue with their education?